Worn Out Joy

 2024 - ongoing

-This body of work examines how contemporary capitalism manages a shared condition of exhaustion—the accumulation of stress, alienation, and mental fatigue—by offering calibrated forms of relief that leave its underlying causes intact.
-Approaching exhaustion as a collective and structurally produced condition, I make photographs that trace how it is softened and normalized within the spaces we inhabit and move through in our daily lives.
+This body of work examines how a shared condition of exhaustion under contemporary capitalism—the accumulation of stress, alienation, and mental fatigue—is softened and regulated through calibrated forms of relief that leave its underlying causes intact.
+Approaching exhaustion as a collective and structurally produced condition, I trace how it surfaces within everyday gestures and moments, and how it is normalized and managed within the spaces we inhabit and move through in our daily lives.